datasektionen/taitan/README.md

 | Expanded  | boolean   | no        | Specifies whether all the children of of a an directory should be always be expanded when it is included in the `nav` |
 | Sensitive | string    | no        | Weather the whole page should be hidden during reception times.                                                       |

+### sidebar.md

+A markdown file that will contain content intended to render as a sidebar for a route.

 ### body.md